ss2552/Guide_3DS/docs/it_IT/formatting-sd-(windows).md

    :::

-5. Seleziona la dimensione corretta su "Allocation unit size"
+3. Select a size for "Allocation unit size"
-   - Se la scheda SD è da 64GB, scegli 32768
+   - If the SD card is 64GB, choose 32768
-   - Se la scheda SD è più grande di 64GB, scegli 65536
+   - If the SD card is larger than 64GB, choose 65536

-6. Inserisci qualunque cosa su "Volume label"
+4. Inserisci qualunque cosa su "Volume label"

-7. Assicurati che "Quick Format" sia selezionato
+5. Assicurati che "Quick Format" sia selezionato

-8. Seleziona "Start"
+6. Click "Start"

-9. Clicca "OK"
+7. Clicca "OK"

-10. Attendi il termine della formattazione
+8. Attendi il termine della formattazione

-11. Clicca su "Chiudi"
+9. Clicca su "Chiudi"

-12. Se la scheda SD aveva precedentemente file o cartelle al suo interno, ricopia il contenuto dal tuo computer
+10. Se la scheda SD aveva precedentemente file o cartelle al suo interno, ricopia il contenuto dal tuo computer

 ## Risoluzione dei problemi

-- guiformat mostra l'errore "Failed to open device: GetLastError()=32"
+- guiformat shows the error "Failed to open device: GetLastError()=32"
-  - Chiudi tutto ciò che potrebbe stare utilizzando la scheda SD, come ad esempio qualunque schermata Esplora Risorse.
+  - Close everything that may be using the SD card, such as any File Explorer windows.
-  - Se questo problema persiste, prova a riformattare la scheda in formato NTFS tramite File Explorer, chiudi la finestra al termine e ritenta l'utilizzo di guiformat.
+  - If this issue persists, try reformatting the card to NTFS in File Explorer, close that window when it's done, and re-attempt the guiformat process.

-- guiformat mostra l'errore "GetLastError()=1117"
+- guiformat shows the error "GetLastError()=1117"
-  - La protezione da scrittura della scheda SD potrebbe essere [abilitata](/images/sdlock.png).
-Lo slider deve essere spostato verso l'alto per consentire la scrittura sulla scheda SD (anche per la sola formattazione).
+  - Your SD card write-protection switch may be [enabled](/images/sdlock.png).
+The lock must be flipped upwards to allow writing to the SD card (including formatting).

 - La scheda SD continua a non venire rilevata dalla console o continua a mostrare una capacità errata dopo la formattazione
   - La tua scheda SD potrebbe essere partizionata o avere spazio non allocato.
-Segui le istruzioni [qui](https://wiki.hacks.guide/wiki/SD_Clean/Windows) per riformattare la tua scheda SD.
+Follow the instructions [here](https://wiki.hacks.guide/wiki/SD_Clean/Windows) to reformat your SD card.